Aeroluna/LunaCoopMod/README.md

 For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.

+- Added warp-out animation when legion calldowns expire.

+No more watching all your Void Rays explode horribly at the end of their timed life.

+- Reduced the visual model scale of the Serdath Legion grunts by 20%.

+Matches the visual scale of other archons.
+Serdath himself gets to stay big.

+- Fixed a bug where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
 - Fixed a bug where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).

 yeah.